prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Integrations/Security Credentials.md

 # Security Credentials

 Credentials allow you to configure permissive role types for Players within the game.
-You can configure each Credential to control which requests and responses are authorized for use when connecting to the GameSparks API platform.
+You can configure each Credential to control which requests and responses are authorized for use when connecting to the GameSparks API platform:
+* Credentials are passed-in when a connection is made to the platform.
+* If you've created a Credential and set it as a Player type, when any player with this Credential connects to the platform the request/response permissions you've configured for the Credential are applied to the player's requests:

-As a quick example, you might want to set up a Credential which you can use against players to block their access to finding pending Matches (FindPendingMatchesRequest) or allow them only the ability to change their details (ChangeUserDetailsRequest).
+  * For example, you might want to set up a Credential which you can use against players to block their access to finding pending Matches (FindPendingMatchesRequest) or allow them only the ability to change their details (ChangeUserDetailsRequest).

 To create and edit Credentials, go to *Configurator > Integrations*.
 Existing Credentials are listed: